 First, almond eye surgery is not for everyone.
 The patient has to be realistic about his/her anatomy, eye shape, and goals.
 Prior eyelid surgery can complicate the problem and potential revision eyelid surgery.

 For some, naturally looking almond eyes can be achieved through lateral canthoplasty, where the outer corner of the eye (lateral canthus) is repositioned and/or tightened.
 Lateral canthoplasty is a delicate procedure which should be done by an expert oculoplastic specialist.
-Dr. Taban has published a manuscript describing a minimal invasive technique to accomplish lateral cathoplasty, entitled “Aesthetic Lateral Canthoplasty.”
+Dr. Taban has published a manuscript describing a minimally invasive technique to accomplish lateral canthoplasty, entitled “Aesthetic Lateral Canthoplasty.”

 It is important to note that canthoplasty does not lift the lower eyelids by itself so it will NOT be enough as a stand-alone procedure to achieve natural looking almond eyes if the lower eyelids are also too low or vertically tight with lower eyelid retraction and scleral show.
 In these instances, additional procedures are necessary such as lower eyelid retraction surgery (with or without internal eyelid grafts) and/or midface lift to elevate the lower eyelids and release any vertical tension that will pull the lower eyelids and lateral canthus down if not properly addressed.
 In other words, what is needed to correct scleral show may be more than just canthoplasty.
-Dr. Taban has also published multiple manuscripts on lower eyelid retraction surgery to reduce scleral shwo entitled “Efficacy of thick Alloderm for Lower Eyelid Retraction Surgery” and “En-glove Lysis for … Lower Eyelid Retraction Surgery.”
+Dr. Taban has also published multiple manuscripts on lower eyelid retraction surgery to reduce scleral show, including:

 Another rare confounding factor is if the patient has large protruding eyes, which can cause the lower eyelids to be pushed down.
 These patients may require additional procedures.